-Best suited for players with some experience in organized soccer or not interested in a highly intense game (18 and older, any gender)
+Open Intermediate – best suited for players with some experience in organized soccer or not interested in a highly intense game (18 and older, any gender)

 Teams are strongly urged to enter into the proper level of competition.

-5v5, one of whom is the goalkeeper
+5v5, one of whom is the goalkeeper.

 The minimum number of players to start a match is 3 (one needs to be GK)

-COED Leagues: 2 female players on the pitch at all times; otherwise, play one down.
+COED Leagues: 2 female players on the pitch at all times.
+Otherwise, play one down.

 Rosters are frozen after week 4

-- sign and complete a game report sheet indicating the final score and report any game incidents involving player, coach, and or spectator misconduct (red and yellow cards).
+- sign and complete a game report indicating the final score and report any game incidents involving player, coach, and/or spectator misconduct (red and yellow cards).

 An Incident Report must be written if a player is injured.